 Pega also stated some more future applications of AI:

-- The Virtual Assistant (Siri, Alexa, Watson, for example) will become more intelligent and enhance the function of chatbots.
+- The Virtual Assistant (Siri, Alexa, Watson, Google Assistant for example) will become more intelligent and enhance the function of chatbots.

 - Customized user recommendations will become possible in real time with a Customer Decision hub and enrich user experiences.